alsash110/comm-2216-obs/docs/navigating/commands.md

 ### `pwd`

 The `pwd` command is used to identify your current location.
-It returns the full path of where your terminal is currently in relative to the directory structure.
+It returns the full path of where your terminal is currently in, relative to the directory structure.

 ---